worldmusic/worldmusic.github.io/call.md

 ## Scope and style

 This project takes a broad view of "world music" that includes historical and theoretical writing as well as other formats.
-We welcome contributions of short documentary films, interview transcriptions, oral histories, interactive projects that take advantage of our online delivery.
+We welcome contributions of essays, short documentary films, interview transcriptions, oral histories, and interactive projects that take advantage of our online delivery.

 These materials will be:

 * Free and open to all
-* Short, accessible, and written for an undergraduate student or general readership
+* Short, accessible, and written for undergraduate students or general readership
-* Flexible in a way that allows instructors to draw thematic connections between a variety of geographic and historical contexts
+* Flexible to allow instructors to draw thematic connections between a variety of geographic and historical contexts

 We welcome writing of roughly 1,000 to 2,000 words or films and multimedia projects of a similar scope.
-We are interested in all types of content that is accessible to general audiences.
+We are interested in all types of content that are accessible to general audiences.

-Our hope is that these materials will derive from personal fieldwork experiences or work with primary sources (broadly defined) that illuminate significant ethnomusicological themes through compelling narratives.
+Our hope is that these materials will derive from teaching experiences, personal fieldwork experiences, or work with primary sources (broadly defined) that illuminate significant ethnomusicological themes through compelling narratives.

 ## Organization

-The *World Music Textbook* will live exclusively online and be in an open format.
-By highlighting focused contributions, it will serve as an adaptable educational resource.
-The site will use a tag system to link and filter contributions by both geographically and thematically.
+The *World Music Textbook* is in an open format and lives exclusively online.
+It will serve as an adaptable educational resource capable of meeting a variety of needs ranging from those of introductory world music courses to thematic or region-specific courses.
+To meet these various needs, the *World Music Textbook* will use a tag system to link and filter contributions both geographically and thematically.

 Examples of themes include (but are not limited to):

 * Analysis
+* Archives and preservation
 * Dance
 * Diaspora
 * Environment
+* Ethics
 * Fieldwork and analysis methods
 * Identity
 * Ideology